keszocze/tinyqv-fibRNG-peripheral/README.md

 [TinyQV](https://github.com/TinyTapeout/ttsky25a-tinyQV) is a Risc-V CPU designed for Tiny Tapeout.
 This repository hosts an entry to the [Tiny Tapeout Risc-V peripheral challenge](https://tinytapeout.com/competitions/risc-v-peripheral/).

 The design has been developed in [Clash](https://clash-lang.org/).
 This repository contains a verilog file that was generated from the Clash source and tests written in cocotb/Python.
-The design will then be submitted to the TinyQV [repository](https://github.com/tinytapeout/ttsky25a-tinyqv).
+The design is be submitted to the TinyQVB [repository](https://github.com/tinytapeout/ttsky25a-tinyqvb) with ID $17$.

 You can find in the repository hosting the Clash design [here](https://github.com/keszocze/fibRNG).